Set Up an Input

 Select Illuminate Packs

-When Illuminate Processing packs are selected, the Content and Spotlight packs are imported and activated.
-With this selection, no stream or pipeline rules are added because messages from the input are routed by Illuminate processors to the corresponding Illuminate stream.
-Hence, when Illuminate Processing packs are selected, there is no routing process flow.
-The input is configured based on the associated Illuminate Processing packs.
+When you include Illuminate packs, you don't create separate stream or pipeline rules.
+Instead, messages from the input are routed by Illuminate processors to the corresponding Illuminate stream.
+The input is configured based on the associated Illuminate packs.

 Skip Illuminate Packs

-• If no Illuminate packs are applicable to the selected input or you choose not to use Illuminate processing, click Skip Illuminate to proceed to set up routing without enabling any Illuminate packs.
+Select Skip Illuminate if no Illuminate packs are available for the selected input or you choose not to use Illuminate processing.
+This option sends you to the routing configuration workflow without enabling any Illuminate packs.

 Configure Data Routing

-Next, if no Illuminate Processing packs are selected, you must configure how incoming data should be routed.
+If you do not select any Illuminate packs, you must configure how incoming data should be routed.
 You have two routing options: route to a new stream or route to an existing stream.

 Route to a New Stream